 Anxiety can be defined as the worry, concern or apprehension aboutan event that could or has, happened.
 Outside of Counselling, this article provides tools you can use to address fears and concerns that limit your sense of safety and comfort.

 In trying times, the “What if?” potential can be overwhelming.
-We don’t always know how things will end up, and the worry of having a loss of control can cause sleepless nights, relationship strain and ill health.
+We don’t always know how things will end up.
+The worry of loss of control can cause sleepless nights, relationship strain and ill health.

 Is thinking positive enough?

-Although optimistic thinking has been shown in research to be beneficial to living a happy and healthy life, sometimes “thinking positive” is not enough.
+It’s been shown in research that optimistic thinking is beneficial to living a happy and healthy life.
+Sometimes, “thinking positive” is not enough though.
 Worry and Anxiety have purpose; to alert your nervous system that danger may be nearby.
 Ignoring anxiety is rarely the answer to make it go away.

 Meet the angry tiger